 - Are you bleeding?

-An abscess or infection can be life-threatening if you do not get it treated as soon as possible.
+An abscess or infection can be life-threatening if you do not get seek medical attention as soon as possible.
 You shouldn’t wait to see a dentist in this instance.
 It may be that you have swelling in the face, or that you experience knots on your gums.
 If you are bleeding from the mouth, then this is another sign of an emergency.
-In general, any dental issue that requires treatment to stop any bleeding, to save a tooth or even to alleviate severe pain is classed as being an emergency.
+In general, any dental issue that requires treatment to stop any bleeding, to save a tooth or even to alleviate severe tooth pain is classed as being an emergency.
 If you have symptoms like this then you should be paying a trip to the emergency room.
 Call your dentist, explain what has happened and try and get an appointment.
 If you are not able to do this then you may need to pay a visit to the ER instead.

 Common Dental Emergencies in Eastpointe, MI

 If you have severe pain, then there’s a high chance that you are experiencing a dental emergency.
 If you want to make sure that your situation justifies a trip to the ER, then simply look below to see the main reasons why people visit the emergency room.

 Knocked Out Teeth